Stabolut/Audit/README.md

 ### Testing and Quality Assurance

 The protocol includes a comprehensive test suite covering contract initialization, user flows, governance mechanisms, emergency procedures, and invariant testing.
 Test coverage exceeds 95% with specialized testing for edge cases, attack vectors, and system stress scenarios.
+The test suite also includes tests for the new KYC/AML compliance framework and the DoS protection mechanisms.

 [StabolutProtocolTest.t.sol](StabolutProtocolTest.t.sol)